romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-How can a self-hosted runner be integrated into a specific GitHub repository?
+Q: How can a self-hosted runner be integrated into a specific GitHub repository?
 <details><summary>Show the answer</summary><p>

 - **Access the repository settings, navigate to Actions then Runners, and follow the setup instructions to download, configure, and initiate the self-hosted runner software**